maiChuong/cmpro-gaomotion/_local-files/Document.md

 ---

 Would you like me to sketch a full README or contribution guide?
 Or mock up some of the UI panels in Blender and the web app with examples?

+.
+Define a Standardized Rig Pose Data Structure
+First, you need a common "language" that both your web app and the Blender add-on can understand.
+This will be a JSON object representing a single frame of animation for a standardized rig.
+Using a popular rig like Rigify as a base is a great idea.

+A bone's transformation is typically defined by its rotation (and sometimes location/scale).
+A good approach is to map bone names to their rotation values (quaternions are ideal for avoiding gimbal lock, but Euler angles can be simpler to start with).

+Here's an example of what this data structure could look like in a new file, say types/rig.ts:

+// Example for a simplified rig pose export interface BoneTransform {
+  // Rotation in Quaternions (w, x, y, z)
+  rotation: [number, number, number, number];
+  // Optional location, if needed location?: [number, number, number];
+}

+export interface RigPose {
+  [boneName: string]: BoneTransform;
+}

+// Example usage:
+const currentPose: RigPose = {
+  "upper_arm.L": { rotation: [0.9, 0.1, 0.2, 0.0] },
+  "forearm.L":   { rotation: [0.8, 0.3, 0.1, 0.1] },
+  // ... other bones
+};

+What Aligns Well:

+Projects & Connection: The concept of cmpro-gaomotion (web) connecting to cmpro-bpymotion (Blender) via a WebSocket tunnel is perfectly supported by the TunnelPairer component and MotionTunnel service.
+Core Technology: We are using Next.js and MediaPipe as requested.
+Standalone & Live Modes: The app works standalone by allowing JSON export (lib/json-export.ts) and also supports live streaming through the tunnel (services/motion/export.ts).
+Data Format & Storage: We are using JSON as the data interchange format and have implemented functions for both file download and localStorage persistence.
+Capture Options: The MotionSelector component provides the required face, body pose, and hand pose options.
+Rig Mapping Goal: The architecture is designed for remapping to a Rigify metarig.
+The RigMapper component and services/motion/mapper.ts are the designated places for this logic.
+Identified Gaps and Discrepancies
+Based on your detailed description, I've identified three key areas where the current implementation needs to be extended to fully match your vision.

+Server-Side Logic (Express.js / Next.js API Routes):

+Requirement: "The web gaomotion shall run...
+Express.js." and "motion tracking from video that is in a video folder without a need to upload...
+The github website can access the mp4 video from the repo directory."
+Current State: Our application is currently 100% client-side.
+A browser-based application cannot directly access a server's file system or a Git repository's contents after deployment for security reasons.
+Path Forward: We need to add a server-side component.
+In Next.js, the modern way to do this is by using API Routes (which effectively gives you an Express.js-like server environment within your Next.js app).
+This backend would be responsible for listing available videos from a specific folder and providing a URL for the client to stream them.
+3D Character Visualization (Three.js):

+Requirement: "The model shall be view using three.js for gaomotion web."
+Current State: The UI currently shows the user's 2D webcam feed with a 2D canvas overlay for landmarks.
+There is no 3D rendering.
+Path Forward: We need to integrate a 3D rendering library.
+Three.js (and its React wrapper, react-three-fiber) is the perfect tool for this.
+We would create a new component, for example CharacterViewer.tsx, that loads a 3D model (e.g., a .glb file of the Rigify rig) and applies the captured RigPose data to its bones in real-time.
+Motion Tracking from a Video File:

+Requirement: "An important feature is motion tracking from video that is in a video folder... format video.mp4."
+Current State: The useMotionCapture hook is currently hardwired to use the live webcam (navigator.mediaDevices.getUserMedia).
+Path Forward: We need to modify the useMotionCapture hook and the UI to allow the user to select a video file (served by our new API Route) as the input source instead of the webcam.
+MediaPipe can process a <video> element regardless of whether its source is a webcam stream or a video file.

+/cmpro-gaomotion
+├── app/
+│   ├── api/                  # <-- NEW: For server-side logic (video list, etc.)
+│   │   └── videos/
+│   │       └── route.ts      # API route to list available videos
+│   ├── page.tsx              # Main page component (CaptureView)
+│   └── layout.tsx
+├── components/
+│   ├── CharacterViewer.tsx   # <-- NEW: Three.js 3D model viewer
+│   ├── MotionSelector.tsx
+│   ├── RigMapper.tsx
+│   └── TunnelPairer.tsx
+├── hooks/
+│   └── useMotionCapture.ts   # To be updated to accept video file input
+├── lib/
+│   └── json-export.ts
+├── public/
+│   ├── models/               # <-- NEW: For the 3D character model
+│   │   └── metarig.glb
+│   └── videos/               # <-- NEW: For storing processable videos
+│       └── sample_motion.mp4
+├── services/
+│   └── motion/
+│       ├── capture.ts
+│       ├── export.ts
+│       └── mapper.ts
+└── types/
+    └── rig.ts